NguyenHoangMinh1312/Animal_classification/README.md

 - OpenCV 4.11.0.86 or higher
 - tqdm 4.67.1 or higher
 - scikit-learn 1.6.1 or higher
+- argparsee 1.4.0 or higher
+- matplotlib 3.10.0 or higher

 ### Downloading the Dataset
 - Link to the dataset: [Animal Dataset](https://drive.google.com/drive/folders/1S-2s3Hwh6xfQilhyqaJddcI5gj6FngBw)